Bigfoot: The Life and Times of a Legend: Overview

 Bigfoot: The Life and Times of a Legend is an exploration of the history of Bigfoot (called Sasquatch in Canada), and its counterparts, the Abominable Snowman and Yeti, with a focus on stories from the American Pacific Northwest.
 Buhs maintains that Bigfoot does not actually inhabit the forests, but, is "real" in the sense that the stories told about the creature are "part of the American cultural landscape".

 Buhs contends that Bigfoot is a construct of popular imagination representing a "tradition of the wild man" that "allowed white working-class men" to hold onto traditional, masculine roles while societal changes (feminism and civil rights) in the 1960s and 1970s "challenged their assumptions about society".
 Although Bigfoot has its roots in European and Asian fairy tales, and sightings of "giant figures with long reddish hair" were reported in the 1920s.
 Buhs claims Bigfoot stories in men's adventure magazines, like Argosy, True, and Saga, as well as "mockumentary" movies shown in makeshift movie theaters called "four-wallers" in 1970s rural America helped give shape to Bigfoot and secure its place in popular culture.
 Bigfoot became symbolic of the changes these men feared and way of connection with (or escaping into) the wilderness.

 Buhs provides a historical accounting of Bigfoot encounters, including purported sightings and abductions.
 He surveys the physical evidence collected and photographed (footprints, tufts of fur, droppings), and introduces readers to such devotees of Bigfoot as Rene Dahinden, Roger Patterson, Ray Wallace, John R. Napier, Albert Ostman, P.T.
 Barnum, Grover Krantz, Ivan Sanderson, and others who researched, looked for, and, in some cases, faked Bigfoot sightings or exploited the idea of Bigfoot for their own gain.

-Buhs also outlines how the commercialization of Bigfoot, through the sale of commercial products (B-movies, T-shirts, TV shows, whiskey advertisements), transformed Bigfoot, once feared, into a creature to be ridiculed.
+Buhs also outlines how the commercialization of Bigfoot, through the sale of commercial products (B-movies, T-shirts, television shows, whiskey advertisements), transformed Bigfoot, once feared, into a creature to be ridiculed.
 Environmentalism, Buhs posits, changed Bigfoot into a gentle giant.
 By the mid-1970s, Bigfoot research had dissolved into "exposed hoaxes, arrogant and premature proclamations of conclusive evidence, and vindictive infighting."

 Reception

 Reviewers of Bigfoot: The Life and Times of a Legend found the book, overall, to be an entertaining account of Bigfoot that lead to "interesting places".

-Buhs' attempt at telling an historical account of an imaginary creature, for some reviewers, was problematic.
-Folklorist Jennifer Attebury argued that although Buhs used "excellent secondary sources" and solid primary sources, the exploration of Bigfoot might better be described as "fakelore."
+His attempt at telling a historical account of tales of an imaginary creature, for some reviewers, was problematic.
+Folklorist Jennifer Attebury argued that although Buhs used "excellent secondary sources" and solid primary sources, the exploration of Bigfoot might better be described as "fakelore".
 She suggested that the book might have benefited from theoretical frameworks provided by contemporary folkloristics.